chenxlin222/ETEU/README.md

 Matlab implementation of our ETEU tracker.

 The results, precision and success plots for six aerial tracking benchmarks have been released.
-And the code is coming soon.

 ## 1. Demonstration running instructions